ryanburnette/authentication/README.md

 Here are the things to configure:

-- `users` **required** An array of objects.
+- `users` **required** Provide an array of user objects, or a Promise-returning function to get an array of user objects.
 Each user must have `name` and `email` attributes.
-Include whatever else you want, but it's best to keep the object small to keep the token small.
+Include whatever else you want, but this object will be used to build the token, so keep the attributes list as minimal as possible.
-- `email` **required** A callback for sending the user their exchangeToken.
+- `email` **required** A callback function that receives `{ user, exchangeToken }`.
+This gives you a place to email the user their exchangeToken and a URL to complete the sign in exchange.
 - `storage` _optional_ Provide a [storage](#storage) library if you need persistence.
+- `random` _optional_ Provide a function for generating the random exchangeToken which also serves as the session id.

 ## API

-Functions provided by the returned object.
-Arguments are always attributes of an `opts` function (except for the authorize middleware).
+Functions provided by the returned object that are used in an implementation.

-- `users({ email })` Get an array of the user objects.
-Pass an email to find one user by their email.
-- `sessions({ email, exchangeToken })` Get an array of the session objects.
-A session basically just an unexpired token, but it also keeps track of the `ip` and `ua` of the browser that got the token.
-Pass an email to get the sessions for that user.
-Pass an exchangeToken to get the session for that exchangeToken.
-- `signin({ email })` Start the authentication process.
+- `signin(email)` Start the authentication process.
 Calls the `email` callback.
-- `exchange({ exchangeToken })` Complete the authentication process.
+- `exchange(exchangeToken)` Complete the authentication process.
 Exhcange an exchagneToken for a token.
-- `signout({ uuid, token })` Invalidate a session.
+- `signout(exchangeToken)` Invalidate a session.
 - `authorize(req, res, next)` Express middleware for authorizing requests.
   Requests should set `Authorization: Bearer [token]`.
 If the request isn't authorized, return 401.